mamrhein/fpdec.rs/README.md

 ```

 All these binary numeric operators panic if the result is not representable as
 a `Decimal` according to the constraints stated above.
+In addition, there are
+functions implementing "checked" variants of the operators which return
+`Option::None` instead of panicking.

 For Multiplication and Division there are also functions which return a result
 rounded to a given number of fractional digits: